GenoS-x15/Infosage/README.md

 ##  Description
 **Infosage** is a fast, modular website footprinting toolkit by **Genos**, built for cybersecurity professionals, ethical hackers, and penetration testers.
 It automates domain reconnaissance with WHOIS, DNS, email, subdomain, and Nmap scans, featuring progress bars, color-coded outputs, and auto tool installation.

+It is a powerful, modular website footprinting toolkit developed for cybersecurity professionals, ethical hackers, and penetration testers.
+It automates essential reconnaissance tasks such as WHOIS lookups, DNS queries, email enumeration, subdomain discovery, and Nmap scanning, all in one streamlined tool.

+Infosage is built with simplicity and efficiency in mind.
+It features a clean, menu-driven interface that guides users through each step of the footprinting process.
+Even beginners can comfortably use the tool, while experienced professionals will appreciate its speed and automation capabilities.

+The toolkit integrates real-time progress bars, color-coded terminal outputs, and auto-installation of missing tools to provide a smooth and responsive user experience.
+Infosage ensures you are connected to the internet before execution, preventing wasted time and incomplete scans.

+All gathered results are automatically saved and neatly organized in the `footprint_results` directory, making it easy to review and analyze your findings later.
+This saves time and keeps your recon data structured.

+Infosage is optimized for Kali Linux environments but can be adapted to other Linux distributions with minimal adjustments.
+Whether you’re conducting professional penetration tests or learning cybersecurity, Infosage helps you work faster, stay organized, and dig deeper into your targets.

 ---
 ## Screenshots